asimons04/tesseract/README.md

   - [Configuring Default Settings](#Configuring-Default-Settings)
 - [Donate](#Donate)

-## Features
+## Feature Highlights
+The following features are unique to Tesseract:

-- Full media support in feed and posts (Spotify, YouTube/Invidious/Piped, Soundcloud, etc).
+### Full Media Support in Feed and Posts
+  - Spotify
+  - YouTube/Invidious/Piped
+  - Soundcloud
+  - Vimeo

-- Image/Media proxy
+  - Bandcamp

+### Community Browser / Enhanced Discovery
+  - Browse the communties of other instances and seamlessly load and subscribe to them.
+No more of that obnoxious copy/paste, search, wait, search again, subscribe hokey-pokey dance.
+  - Post and comment menus let you browse the communities of the originating instance

+### Image/Media Proxying and Caching
 - Enhance user privacy, reduce bandwidth to other instances, and speed up serving content to your users.
-  - Note: Embedded content is not proxied, only avatars, logos, banners, images, and direct-link videos.
 - Can cache any media proxied through it.
+Tesseract can act as a caching proxy for your instance as well as cache media originating on other instances as well as outside resources (Giphy, Catbox, Imgur, Yarn, etc).
 - Administrators must explicitly enable this module, and users must enable media proxying in their app settings.

-- Designed for desktop and mobile.
-All desktop features are available in mobile.
+### Fediseer Integration
+- See any endorsements, hesitations, and censures given to instances you're interacting with.
 - Code syntax highlighting in code and inline code blocks.

-- Browse communities from any instance and load them without having to manually search.
+## Additional Features
+### Designed for desktop and mobile.

-- Installable as a PWA
+Install as a PWA on either or just use it through the web.

+### Multiple Account Support
+You can add multiple accounts and easily switch between them.
+Accounts can even be on different instances if the administrator chooses not to lock Tesseract to theirs.

-- Multiple Hosting Options
+### Multiple Hosting Options
-  - If you host your own Tesseract instance, you can use it as a frontend for any Lemmy instance.
+If you host your own Tesseract instance, you can use it as a frontend for any Lemmy instance.
-  - Instance admins can host Tesseract on a subdomain (there are still a few user-facing features missing before I recommend replacing Lemmy-UI completely.
-Namely, password resets and changes).
-  - Run on localhost (Image uploads will not work due to CORS)
+Instance admins can host Tesseract on a subdomain or even replace Lemmy-UI with it.
+You can even run it on localhost if you want, though image uploads will not work due to CORS.

+### Highly Configurable
 - User-configurable image/video sizes in feed and posts
 - Full Lemmy server config options.
-Anything you can configure in Lemmy-UI, you can configure in Tesseract*
-  - Except the following:
-    - Enabling 2FA on your profile (working on QR code support and to see what next Lemmy BE fixes)
-    - Password changes
-    - Forgot password

 - Most aspects of the UI can be configured by the end user.
 Server admins can set default preferences via `env` vars.

-- Easier moderation than Lemmy-UI
+### Better Moderation Tools than Lemmy-UI
 - Can access moderation actions from the feed _without_ having to click into the post as with Lemmy-UI
 - Local instance admins have full moderation control of the instance as with Lemmy-UI
 - Modlog support on both desktop and mobile.
 - Can simply click "reply with reason" when taking moderation actions to send the user a message with the removal details.
 Template is user-configurable.

+### Committed Developer
-- Maintained by someone who is simultaneously a Lemmy user, administrator, and moderator.
+Tesseract is maintained by someone who is simultaneously a Lemmy user, administrator, and moderator.